rahman95/rahman95/README.md

 I build *open-source* software in my free time and *occasionally blog on my experiences* in tech. 🔥🚀

+---
+*Run to see basic version in CLI* 💻
 ```
 npx rahman95
 ```